Increasing UX maturity by building a user-centered design team

 In-progress

-• UX is included as an attribute that defines the company’s success.
-New frameworks like semesters planning are introduced at the CEO staff level to break the vision down into smaller achievable targets for all the company’s products.
-At a high level, UX KPIs must correlate with business values and this should be monitored frequently.
+• UX is recognized as a defining attribute of the company’s success.
+New frameworks, such as semesters planning, are introduced at the CEO staff level to break down the vision into achievable targets across all products.
+High-level UX KPIs are closely aligned with business values and monitored regularly.

-• Executives are being trained so that user research is the driving force behind every decision at every level.
-Until now, all the stakeholders were aware of UX and are now being trained to contribute to the product’s experience.
+• Executives are undergoing training to prioritize user research as the driving force behind decision-making at all levels.
+Previously aware of UX, stakeholders are now being trained to actively contribute to the product’s experience.

-• Furthermore, UX must be a part of the employees’ remuneration program by identifying and incentivizing stakeholders who contribute to the product’s experience.
+• To further emphasize UX, it is integrated into the employees’ remuneration program, incentivizing stakeholders who contribute to the product’s experience.

-• Scrum teams within products are evolving to embrace user-driven iterative design and the rituals that come as a part of it.
-For example user research, design workshops, usability testing, etc.
+• Scrum teams within products are evolving to embrace user-driven iterative design, adopting rituals like user research, design workshops, and usability testing.